StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/image_configuration.md

 ## Serving the images from a different image registry

-Pulling the images from the different image registries can take some time when pod are started, either when the application starts for the first time or when it is being scaled to a new node.
-Also, if one of those registries is not accessible, the pods won't start.
+Pulling the images from the different image registries can take some time when pods are started, either when the application starts for the first time or when it is being scaled to a new node.
+If one of those registries is not accessible for some reason, the pods won't start.

-To address this issue, you can copy all the images to a single registry, close to your Kubernetes cluster, and configure the Helm chart to pull the images from that registry:
+To address this issue, you can copy all the images to a single registry close to your Kubernetes cluster, and configure the Helm chart to pull the images from that registry:

 1. Set up a registry close to your Kubernetes cluster.
    * For Amazon Elastic Kubernetes Service \(EKS\), use [Amazon Elastic Container Registry \(ECR\)](https://aws.amazon.com/ecr/).
    * For Azure Kubernetes Service \(AKS\), use [Azure Container Registry \(ACR\)](https://azure.microsoft.com/en-us/services/container-registry/).
-2. Use the `copy_images.sh` script in the [installation directory](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation) to copy all the images used by the Helm chart to that registry, for example:
+2. Use the `copy_images.sh` script in the [installation directory \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/installation) to copy all the images used by the Helm chart to the new registry, for example:

    ```bash
    ./installation/copy_images.sh -d 57413481473.dkr.ecr.eu-west-1.amazonaws.com
    ```

-   * The script will detect when an ECR registry is used and will automatically create the required repositories.
+   * The script will detect when an ECR registry is used and automatically create the required repositories.
 Most other registries will automatically create repositories when the first image is pushed to it.
-   * The script has a dry-run option that can be activated with the `-t` flag, for example:
+   * The script has a dry-run option that can be activated with the `-t` flag.
+This will show the images that will be copied without actually copying them, for example:

      ```bash
       $ ./installation/copy_images.sh -d 57413481473.dkr.ecr.eu-west-1.amazonaws.com -t